 Employers must obtain an employee’s written consent prior to issuing wages by direct deposit or debit card.
 The consent notice must include the admission that the employee is free to withdraw their consent at any time, and if they choose to do so, the employer has a maximum of two weeks to stop paying the employee by direct deposit or debit card, and switch over to paying by check.

-Additionally, the regulation barrs employer intimidation, coercision, or threats (such as suspension, termination, loss of shifts, etc.) to force the employee to accept or decline the payment of wages by direct deposit or debit card.
+Additionally, the regulation bars employer intimidation, coercion, or threats (such as suspension, termination, loss of shifts, etc.) to force the employee to accept or decline the payment of wages by direct deposit or debit card.
 A copy of the consent must be given to the employee.
-The employers keeps a copy for six years following the last date of wage payment by direct deposit or debit card.
+The employers keep a copy for six years following the last date of wage payment by direct deposit or debit card.

 Additional Requirements When Paycards Are Offered as a Payment Option